secrez/secrez/README.md

 Either any unused secret or secret that is rewritten (as a version) is trashed (you can check them in the `trash` dataset).

-In any case, all the content are kept.
+In any case, all the contents are kept.

 To avoid to repeat the same process on the other computer (which will generate files with different IDs and more deleted items), Alice should align the repo on A before doing anything there.
 But, if she does not, nothing will be lost anyway.